Analysis | Trump Said Mexico Would Pay for the Border Wall. Now What?

 4. How much more wall has Trump gotten built?

-A May 22 report from U.S. Customs and Border Protection said work has been completed on 20 miles of wall, though it didn’t specify if any of that was renovation of existing fencing.
-Work has started on at least 32 miles of new fencing in Texas, and Congress approved funding for about 85 miles more.
-In addition, some existing fence is being renovated or replaced.
+As of May 23, according to U.S. Customs and Border Protection, work had been completed on 42 miles of replacement fencing in California, Texas and Arizona.
+Plus, work has started on at least 32 miles of new fencing in Texas, with funding approved or identified for about 85 miles more.
+Other existing fence is being renovated or replaced.
 The Defense Department, for instance, is building 131 miles of new barriers in place of dilapidated or outdated designs, according to Customs and Border Protection.
 Fact-checkers point out that this doesn’t fully support Trump’s assertions on Twitter and in other public comments that “we have already built large new sections” of wall.
 (Trump insists that renovations should count as new wall because it involves “complete demolition and rebuilding of old and worthless barriers.”)

 5. How much would a wall cost?